Autistic masking: Consequences

-A serious consequence of prolonged masking/camouflaging is burnout and suicidality, due to the need to conform to social expectations.
-Masking/camouflaging is both a conscious and unconscious process to reduce dissonance and distress, but over time, the emotional and cognitive strain can lead to Alexithymia.
+A serious consequence of prolonged masking/camouflaging is burnout and suicidality, which spans from the need to conform to social expectations.
+Masking/camouflaging is both a conscious and unconscious process to reduce dissonance and distress, but over time, the emotional and cognitive strain can lead to alexithymia.
 Alexithymia is a condition that affects about 50% of autistic people, making it difficult to distinguish emotions from their physical states.
-Alexithymia can impair their ability to self-regulate thus delaying their recognition of stress until it reaches a critical point, leading to burnout.
+Alexithymia can impair their ability to self-regulate, thus delaying their recognition of stress until it reaches a critical point, leading to burnout.
 Suppression of stimming compounds the stress further.
 In Hochschild's theory of emotional labor, masking/camouflaging involves cognitive, bodily, and expressive efforts to suppress emotions, which can lead to mental challenges.
 The unconscious aspects of masking are potentially linked to dissociation, which may serve to manage stress but increases the risk of long-term burnout and suicidality.

+These consequences have led to modern research into autistic masking combined with the usage of machine learning.
+A 2025 study gathered data from 601 participants to assess whether machine learning is a viable system to predict autistic traits and symptoms of mental health decline by using camouflage behaviors.
+This study discovered that there is promising evidence that machine learning techniques can "predict autistic traits and symptoms of anxiety and depression based on camouflaging behaviors in a neurodiverse sample."
+Essentially, with the modern age of AI, research conclusions state that the connections might be valid between autism and camouflaging.
+The end goal that the authors present in Predicting autistic traits, anxiety and depression symptoms using camouflaging autistic traits questionnaire (CAT-Q-ES): A machine learning study, is that there might be a way to streamline diagnoses as well as mental health assistance for autistic individuals.

+Much of the discourse surrounding autistic masking focuses on its negative consequences.
+However, some research suggests that masking may also contribute to a greater sense of social acceptance among autistic individuals.
+Repeatedly practicing masking strategies may also help some individuals become more successful in navigating social interactions.